reaktivity/nukleus-kafka.java/README.md

 ### DATA (reply stream from nukleus-kafka)

 Each DATA frame represents the value of one Kafka message (a.k.a. record).
-The value is the message value from Kafka, or, if delta messages are being used, it may be the value of the message property specified in the route extension `deltaProperty` field (see Delta Messages).
+The value is the message value from Kafka, or, if delta messages are being used, it may be the value of the message header specified in the route extension `deltaHeaderName` field (see Delta Messages).
 The extension data contains the following fields:
 - `flags` (default 0x00): if the least significant bit is set the message is a delta message (contains diffs to be applied to the previous message for the message key).
 Otherwise the message is a complete message.
 - `timestamp`: the timestamp of the message (as set in Kafka)
 - `fetchOffsets`: gives the high watermark offsets which could be used subsequently to fetch all messages following this message (if the client disconnect and reconnects later).